openvenues/node-postal/README.md

 Troubleshooting
 ---------------
 **Installing [libpostal](https://github.com/openvenues/libpostal):**
-node-postal is a thin wrapper around libpostal, which is written in C and does all the heavy lifting.
-Installing node-postal won't install libpostal as a dependency.
-You probably don't have to worry about where libpostal is installed - the install steps described above will install it in standard locations for your OS.
-For OS X, that's at `/usr/local/include` and `/usr/local/lib`. node-postal will look in these locations for the C libraries.
-If you have problems installing node-postal, check there for those recently installed libpostal libraries.
+node-postal is a thin wrapper around libpostal, which is written in C. Installing node-postal with npm will not install libpostal as a dependency.
+The install steps described above will install it in standard locations for your OS.
+For OS X and Linux, that's `/usr/local/include` and `/usr/local/lib`. node-postal will look in these locations for the C libraries.
+If you have problems installing node-postal, check there for recently installed libpostal libraries.

 **Downloading Large Files**
-The `make` process downloads ~3GB of data.
-Make sure the directory (which requires an absolute path) has room.
-If you get errors after downloading such as these:
+The ```make``` process downloads ~3GB of data (these are production-quality machine learning models, the kind Google engineers get to use).
+Make sure the --datadir argument to ```configure```, which requires an absolute path, has enough room to accommodate the models.
+If you get errors after downloading, e.g.:
 ```
 make[3]: *** [all-local] Error 1
 make[2]: *** [all-recursive] Error 1
 make[1]: *** [all-recursive] Error 1
 make: *** [all] Error 2
 ```

-You will have problems with subsequent install steps.
+there may be problems with subsequent install steps.
 Occasionally something will go wrong and it will give up downloading.
 Once downloading is complete, the make script will unpack the langauge_classifier.tar.gz.X files.
 If you see these files, your download may have stopped.
 Try running the make script again.

 Special Thanks
 --------------